Flavor-mass majorization uncertainty relations and their links to the mixing matrix: Abstract

 \section{Abstract}

-We consider uncertainties in the case of flavor and mass eigenstates of neutrinos from the viewpoint of majorization uncertainty relations.
-Nontrivial lower bounds are a reflection of the fact that neutrinos cannot be simultaneously in a flavor and mass eigenstate.
+Uncertainties in flavor and mass eigenstates of neutrinos are considered within the majorization approach.
+Nontrivial bounds reflect the fact that neutrinos cannot be simultaneously in flavor and mass eigenstates.
 As quantitative measures of uncertainties, both the R\'{e}nyi and Tsallis entropies are utilized.
-In a certain sense, majorization uncertainty relations are directly connected to measurement statistics.
-On the other hand, magnitudes of elements of the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) matrix are not known exactly.
-Hence, some conditions on applications of majorization uncertainty relations follow.
-We also discuss the case with detection inefficiencies, since it can naturally be incorporated into the entropic framework.
-Finally, some comments on applications of entropic uncertainty relations with quantum memory are given.
-The latter may be used in entanglement-assisted studying parameters of three-flavor neutrino oscillations.
+Within the current amount of experience concerning the mixing matrix, majorization uncertainty relations need to put values of only two parameters, viz. $\theta_{12}$ and $\theta_{13}$.
+That is, the majorization approach is applicable within the same framework as the Maassen--Uffink relation recently utilized in this context.
+We also consider the case of detection inefficiencies, since it can naturally be incorporated into the entropic framework.
+Short comments on applications of entropic uncertainty relations with quantum memory are given.